uwescience/ds4ad/pandas_data_manipulation/003-apply.md

 The `apply` function allows us to repeatedly use a function over all the columns in a `DataFrame`.

 This can also be used for data cleaning.
 For example, consider the `date_of_birth` column.
-Inspecting a few examples from this column will reveal the logic of this column:
+Remember from our previous section that this is represented as a floating point number with year, followed by month, followed by day:

 ```
 df["date_of_birth"].head()